paulasquin/room_classification_from_scratch_cnn/README.md

 ├── room_classification_network_retrain
 ├── Datasets (created by room_classification_get_datasets)

-Before comming to this repo, you should have installed the project datasets using _room\_classification\_get\_datasets_
+Before coming to this repo, you should have installed the project datasets using _room\_classification\_get\_datasets_

 # II.
 Goals and instructions
 The goal of this repo is to build and train a Convolutional Neural Network in order to generate a model for the room classification [train.py](train.py), and use this model to make prediction on new given maps [predict.py](predict.py).
-Those scripts are inspired by the work of the [cv-tricks](http://cv-tricks.com/) webite who developed the most reachable tutorial that I found on [Image CNN training](http://cv-tricks.com/tensorflow-tutorial/training-convolutional-neural-network-for-image-classification/).
+Those scripts are inspired by the work of the [cv-tricks](http://cv-tricks.com/) website who developed the most reachable tutorial that I found on [Image CNN training](http://cv-tricks.com/tensorflow-tutorial/training-convolutional-neural-network-for-image-classification/).
 In order to learn more about CNN operation, you can consult [this page](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148) from [medium.com](https://medium.com).

 ## 1. Build a network